 Things to check before you sign on the dotted line:

 Make sure you can both tow your rig’s weight (there are charts) but also that you can stop it with your brakes.
 Sometimes a RV’s brakes can fail and you want to have the power needed to be able to stop should that happen.
-Don’t trust the RV dealership to know or tell you the truth in such matters.
-The sales people are often just that and not necessarily experts and have an incentive (their commission) to tell you it will be alright.

 Go up and check the roof.
 If they won't let you, don't buy it.
 Roofs are a major source of leaks and you should know that it in general looks okay before you buy.
 A leak in a RV can ruin the walls and lead to mold making the RV all but unsaleable later.